String Theory from Maximal Supersymmetry: Introduction

 The nonlinear constraints \reef{nonlinIntro} rule out certain 4-point amplitudes, such as the SUSY infinite spin tower amplitude \cite{Caron-Huot:2020cmc,Albert:2022oes,Berman:2023jys,Berman:2024eid,Berman:2025owb} and the amplitude with the tree-level exchange of a single massive supermultiplet.
-These amplitudes satisfy the 4-point SUSY Ward identities, but our analysis shows that they are not compatible with the combined constraints of maximal SUSY and tree-level factorization at 6 points.
+These amplitudes satisfy the 4-point SUSY Ward identities, but our analysis shows that they are not compatible with the combined constraints of maximal SUSY, tree-factorization, and the parity condition \reef{Z1isbarZ1cond}.

 It is useful to note what makes $\mathcal{N}=4$ SYM special relative to theories with less SUSY.
 In general, supersymmetry is well-known to be extremely restrictive.
 For example, in non-gravitational theories with $\mathcal{N}=2$ SUSY, the off-shell superspace formulation is sufficient to reduce the space of $\mathcal{N}=2$ EFTs to the space of pre-potentials \cite{Salam:1974yz,Salam:1974jj,Salam:1974pp}, which are greatly constrained by powerful non-renormalization theorems \cite{Grisaru:1979wc,Affleck:1983rr}.
 However, because we do not have a finite {\em off-shell} superspace formalism for $\mathcal{N}=4$ SUSY, it is not known how to construct general effective actions with $\mathcal{N}=4$ SUSY.
 In our analysis, we instead use the {\em on-shell} $\,\mathcal{N}=4$ superspace \cite{Ferber:1977qx} to derive how maximal SUSY constrains Wilson coefficients.
 In particular, we exploit our computational control over the on-shell EFT amplitudes to restrict the couplings in the EFT Lagrangian.